 If you can still get sufficient time in the lab for the major, but you already took on the alternatives, the theoretical alternative may also count as a separate component (like elective or alternative for minor).
 We are currently working on clear guidelines for this, in order to minimize any delay for you.

-As long as you have not received permission to travel for your studies, we strongly advise students not to make financial arrangements for future internships abroad as it is not clear whether these costs will be reimbursed.
+Until you receive permission to travel for your studies, make sure not to make any financial arrangements.
+These costs will not be reimbursed.
 However, you can start arranging your logistics.

 Q: Will it be possible to start an internship after summer?